5th Infantry Regiment (United States): Origins: War of 1812

 The 4th spent the years 1813–14 on the Lake Champlain front, participating in the battles of the Chateauguay (25 October 1813) and Lacolle Mills (30 March 1814) and the siege of Plattsburgh (September 1814).

 The new 5th Regiment's other ancestors also saw considerable action.

 On the Niagara Frontier, the old 9th Regiment served in Winfield Scott's brigade at the battles of Chippawa (5 July 1814) and Lundy's Lane (25–26 July 1814).

-The 21st originally raised by Eleazar Wheelock Ripley was trained to both the US Manual of Arms as well as the British Light Infantry manual, Ripley felt that the 21st should be able to proficiently perform those skills which won the War of Independence, namely, hit and run and skirmish tactics, skills which was to serve the regiment well later in the war under a new commander.
+The 21st originally raised by Eleazar Wheelock Ripley was trained to both the US Manual of Arms as well as the British light infantry manual, Ripley felt that the 21st should be able to proficiently perform those skills which won the War of Independence, namely, hit and run and skirmish tactics, skills which was to serve the regiment well later in the war under a new commander.
 James Miller took over from Ripley in early 1814 after Ripley was promoted to brigadier general and saw the 21st through its most rigorous tests in battle.
 The 21st fought at York (26 April – 2 May 1813), Sackets Harbor (29 May 1813), as part of Ripley's Brigade at Chippawa, Lundy's Lane and Fort Erie (14 August 1814).
 At Lundy's Lane, Jacob Brown, the overall U.S. commander, asked Miller if he could take the British artillery on the high ground dominating the battlefield.
 Miller replied, "I'll try, sir."
-The 21st proceeded to break the British centre and take the guns with a volley and bayonet charge, holding them until the order to withdraw came from General Eleazar Ripley, Generals Brown and Scott having been incapacitated by wounds earlier in the battle.
+The 21st proceeded to break the British center and capture the guns with a volley and bayonet charge, holding them until the order to withdraw came from General Eleazar Ripley, with Generals Brown and Scott having been incapacitated by wounds earlier in the battle.
 "I'll try, sir," became the 5th Infantry's regimental motto.

 The lineages of the units above that made up the 5th Infantry give the regiment campaign credit for the War of 1812.